 Krista M. Cairns

 Krista Cairns joined the USCAP family in July 2015.
 She has 20 plus years of experience working in public, private and government education systems.
 Krista holds a B.S. in Social Psychology and a M.A. in Education, Curriculum and Instruction.
 Krista prides herself on being a lifelong learner and passionate educator of learners of all ages.
-Outside of work, Krista enjoys spending time with her husband of 21 years and their three children.
-The Cairns family are animal lovers and currently have four rescue dogs and one cat.
+Outside of work, Krista enjoys spending time with her husband of 22 years and their three children.
+The Cairns family are animal lovers and currently have four rescue dogs.

 Director of Conferences and Events

 Robin is a Certified Meeting Professional (CMP) and has more than 20 years of experience in hospitality management.
 Prior to joining USCAP, she worked as an Event Planner for the nation’s largest non-profit addiction treatment organization, Hazelden Betty Ford Foundation.
 Robin has been on sales and marketing teams supporting convention services and event management for the Palm Springs Desert Resorts Communities Convention and Visitors Authority.
 She is responsible for the site selections and logistics of all the USCAP meetings.